JorelAli/CommandAPI/docssrc/src/customarguments.md

 ### Example - World argument

 Say we want to create an argument to represents the list of available worlds on the server.
-We basically want to have an argument which always returns a Bukkit `World` object as the result.
+We want to have an argument which always returns a Bukkit `World` object as the result.
 Here, we create a method `worldArgument()` that returns our custom argument that returns a `World`.
 First, we retrieve our `String[]` of world names to be used for our suggestions.
 We then write our custom argument that creates a `World` object from the input (in this case, we simply convert the input to a `World` using `Bukkit.getWorld(String)`).
 We perform error handling before returning our result:

 ```java
 {{#include ../../CommandAPI/commandapi-core/src/test/java/Examples.java:customarguments2}}